 On the Home pages’ left side, you will find the main menu, and on the right side of the screen, you will see a series of large graphic rectangles.

-To watch a channel, use a remote and navigate to the channel you want and then press OK.
+To watch a channel, use a remote and navigate to the channel you want, and then press OK.

 That’s a wrap now.
 This article talks about what a Roku device is and we have given a step-by-step guide on how to set up a Roku device.
 I hope you read through this article and find it interesting.
-If you have any instant queries floating in your mind, comment below, we will get in touch with you.
+If you have any instant queries floating in your mind, comment below, and we will get in touch with you.
 Thanks for reading through!